Emergency & I: Release

+Tour

+Throughout the remainder of 1999 and 2000, The Dismemberment Plan toured the album with various acts including The Promise Ring, Juno, Alkaline Trio, and Discount.
+The band would see relatively small crowds of roughly 75-200 people, until the band received an email offering to tour with Pearl Jam in Europe.
+The band's first show on the European tour saw them with the biggest crowds of their career, with 15,000 in attendance at their first tour stop in Prague.
+The band looked back fondly on the European tour, with Morrison calling it the most fun he had as a touring musician.

+The album's tour marked the start of a recurring tradition at the band's live shows where audience members would get on stage during "The Ice of Boston" and perform a step dance mimicking the backing singers in Gladys Knight and the Pips, who were mentioned in the song's lyrics, before devolving into jumping and moshing.

 2011 reissue

 The band originally wanted Emergency & I to be released on vinyl back in 1999, but decided against that after seeing that vinyl was not a commercially viable option.
 After seeing a resurgence in vinyl records, the band decided to release the album on vinyl in 2011.
 Morrison cited sound quality and packaging as reasons he wanted it to be a vinyl release.

 On January 11, 2011, Barsuk Records issued the vinyl edition of Emergency & I, which includes an oral history of the band conducted by The A.V.
 Club's Josh Modell.
 The vinyl reissue came with 4 bonus tracks.
 "Since You Died" was the B-side to the vinyl 7-inch release of "What Do You Want Me to Say?", an earlier recording of the song released in November 1997, before Emergency & I was recorded.
 "Just Like You" was originally released on the compilation EP Ft.
 Reno Benefit Compilation in September 1997.
-"The First Anniversary of Your Last Phone Call" was originally released on The Ice of Boston EP on October 16, 1998.
+"The First Anniversary of Your Last Phone Call", an outtake from the Water Music sessions, was originally released on The Ice of Boston EP on October 16, 1998.
 "The Dismemberment Plan Gets Rich" was originally from Juno & The Dismemberment Plan, a split EP between Juno and The Dismemberment Plan released on March 27, 2001.